sermon: Values and Conversion

 That is the most spiritual of the last six commandments.
 It is something that steps into the spirit of the law and Jesus hit that young man with a dagger right in the heart.
 He said, "You have been coveting" without saying the words.
 "Yes," Jesus said, "I agree with you.
 You have been meeting the letter of the law, but you are falling short in keeping the spirit of the law."

 The young man got the point.
 His values were not the same and it was too great a price for him to pay.
 Brethren, we have to be faced with this challenge.
 Are we going to be satisfied to meet the mere letter of the law, or are we going to step into the spiritual obedience to the law of God?

-Now, We're going to have difficulty because that heart of ours is going to want to give itself away grudgingly.
-It's going to try to convince us that keeping the letter of the law is enough.
-By Jesus' own testimony here, it isn't enough.
+We are going to have difficulty because that heart of ours is going to want to give itself away grudgingly.
+It is going to try to convince us that keeping the letter of the law is enough.
+By Jesus' own testimony here, it is not enough.

 Do you remember what He said in Matthew 5?

-Matthew 5:20 "Unless your righteousness exceeds the righteousness of the Scribes and the Pharisees, you will not be in the Kingdom of Heaven."
+Matthew 5:20 "Unless your righteousness exceeds the righteousness of the scribes and the Pharisees, you will by no means enter the kingdom of heaven."

 Jesus magnified the law and made it honorable.